This timeline captures some of the significant events in the establishment of Williamstown, Newport and Spotswood.

 The first ship carrying migrants bound for Melbourne from war-torn Europe arrived in Fremantle.
 Many of these migrants were housed at the Williamstown Migrant Hostel on Kororoit Creek Road

-The first Olympic Games held in the Southern Hemisphere was opened at the Melbourne Cricket Ground on 22 November 1956.
+22 Nov - The first Olympic Games held in the Southern Hemisphere was opened at the Melbourne Cricket Ground.

 The Merrett Rifle Range was used as a venue for the Olympic Games Rifle Shooting competitions.